dmakeienko/tfenvgo/README.md

 # tfenvgo

-Terraform version manager [tfenv](https://github.com/tfutils/tfenv) written in Go.
+Terraform version manager like [tfenv](https://github.com/tfutils/tfenv) but written in Go.

 > WARNING: this is my first project written in Go to learn it.
-It is inpired by tfenv, but is written without inspecting source, only documentation is used.
+It is inspired by `tfenv`, but is written without inspecting source, only documentation is used.

 ## Support

-Currently tfenv supports the following OSes
+Currently `tfenvgo` supports the following OSes

 * Linux
   * AMD64